-In fact, you can experiment a bit with any recipe until you get the consistency you desire.
-That is one of the beauties of working with these ingredients.
+Plan to experiment a bit with any recipe until you get the consistency you desire.
+That is one of the beauties of working with these natural ingredients.
 They are very forgiving.

-My favorite lotion recipe for extremely dry skin uses beeswax.
+This beeswax lotion recipe helpful for extremely dry skin uses beeswax.
 Because this beeswax lotion recipe has no water, it will keep longer than some homemade lotion recipes.

 Beeswax is a beneficial ingredient in lotion because it is a natural humectant.
 It forms a protective layer over your skin.
 Of course no recipe could contain only wax, the end product would not spread over your skin.

 In our recipe, combing beeswax with other moisturizing oils, produces a soft, silky product that glides well.